girirajsharma/wildfly-ssl-examples/docs/README.md

 Wildfly SSL Client Authentication
 ==================================
+Preface: This document is currently in raw state.
+It will be updated and refined to give an absolutely clear idea to secure war's using two way mutual ssl on wildfly.

 In order to ask for a client ssl authentication, we have to setup wildlfy standalone.xml, web.xml and jboss-web.xml in different section.